Nerfbotxyz/nerfbot-rest-api/README.md

     { "callbackURL": "http://myserver.com" }
     ```

+    You can also add an optional `renderType` param for different camera path render outputs.
+Different options include:
+    - Orbital (default)
+    - Interpolate
+    - Spiral

+    ```json
+    { "renderType": "orbital"}
+    ```

+    Include one of the above options in the body of the request to have it render a camera path in that style.

+    For the `orbital` option, you can also specify an optional `orbitalRadius` value for how far away the camera path is in regard to the center of the render scene.
+Values are either:
+    - 0.5
+    - 1 (default)
+    - 1.5

+    ```json
+    { "renderType": "orbital"
+      "orbitalRadius": 0.5
+    }
+    ```

 - `POST` `/nerf/trainings/:trainingId/export` - Export geometry of a NeRF training artifact
   - Body (optional) (`application/json`)